General Information - FAQs

 - Q: Should I call the recruiting team every month or two to check on my application?

-A: There is no need to call the recruiting team except under unusual circumstances.
+A: Absolutely.
 If you have a question that is not answered in the web site, then feel free to call us or email us through our web site.
 You can email us 5-7 days after mailing an application or updates to determine if they were received - you will need to be specific on what the updates will look like compared to old documents.
 We do not mind phone calls and welcome them when not traveling, but the team travels a lot and you may feel frustrated if you have to leave a voice mail.
 Once a packet is Board Ready, there is no reason to call unless you are adding/updating the packet.
 It is your responsibility to follow up with a recruiter.
 If you leave a voice mail for a recruiter who is TDY - you may not get the desired results.
-Feel free to keep trying the Contact Numbers on the web site until you reach a recruiter.
+Feel free to keep trying the contact numbers on the web site until you reach a recruiter.

 - Q: If I am deployed can the physical requirement be waived.